The Attractor-Cycle Notation for Finite Transformations: The Attractor-Cycle Notation

 \subsection{Canonical Form}

 The price to pay for the short length is the loss of uniqueness.
-Both $\T{[1,2,[3,4|6]]}$ and $\T{[[1,2],3,4|6]}$ denote the same transformation.
-One can simply choose between a conveyor belt (comma-separated list of elements in a trajectory) or the splat motif (using $\T{|}$).
+Both $\T{[1,2,[3|4,6]]}$ and $\T{[[1,2]|3|4,6]}$ denote the same transformation.
+One can simply choose between a conveyor belt (comma-separated list of elements in a trajectory) or the parallel branches (using $\T{|}$).
 However, a simple recursive algorithm that starts from the point(s) of each component's cycle can produce a canonical form.
-All we need to do is to examine the cardinality of the preimage set from outside the cycle, i.e.\ the number of incoming arrows. \begin{enumerate} \item If there is no incoming arrow, then we have a leaf of the tree, only the point needs to be printed. \item If there is only one preimage, then a conveyor belt is built by traversing the tree as long as there is only one preimage.
-Then recursion is done on the first element of the conveyor belt. \item In case there are more than one element in the preimage then splat needs to be used and recursion on all elements before \T{|}. \end{enumerate}
+All we need to do is to examine the cardinality of the preimage set of each cycle element from outside the cycle, i.e.\ the number of incoming arrows. \begin{enumerate} \item If there is no incoming arrow, then we have a leaf of the tree and recursion stops here. \item If there is only one preimage, then a conveyor belt is built by traversing the tree as long as there is only one preimage.
+Then recursion is done on the first element of the conveyor belt built so far. \item In case there is more than one element in the preimage then parallel branches need to be used with recursion on all parallel elements. \end{enumerate}

-For each transformation $f$ on $n$ points one can now obtain a completely canonical expression in this notation by additionally requiring the $C$'s to appear in order according to their least elements, and that the trees preceding a $\T{|}$ are ordered by their least element, and the cycles start with their least point (or tree root) first. \\
+For each transformation $f$ on $n$ points one can now obtain a completely canonical expression in this notation by additionally requiring the $C$'s to appear in order according to their least elements, and that the trees separated by a $\T{|}$ are ordered by their least element, and the cycles start with their least point (or tree root) first.

-For instance, here are the conjugacy class representatives of the full transformation semigroup $T_4$ on four points in canonical form:
+For instance, here are the conjugacy class representatives of the full transformation semigroup $T_4$ on four points in canonical form:\\